GT-ARC/opaca-bpmn/README.md

 ### Importing OPACA Actions as Services

-In addition to the extended properties panel, the OPACA BPMN Editor also includes a special view (see screenshot) for connecting to an OPACA Runtime Platform and importing the different agents' actions as Services into the BPMN diagram, to use used as implementations for Service Tasks.
+In addition to the extended properties panel, the OPACA BPMN Editor also includes a special view (see screenshot) for connecting to an OPACA Runtime Platform and importing the different agents' actions as Services into the BPMN diagram, to be used as implementations for Service Tasks.

 ### Integrated BPMN Interpreter